JRC1995/Machine-Translation-Transformers/README.md

 ### Model Definition

-It follows the encoder-decoder paradigm.
+It follows the encoder-decoder architecture.
 The main exception from standard encoder-decoder paradigm, is that it uses 'transformers' instead of Reccurrent networks.

 If teacher forcing is True, the decoder is made to guess the next output from the previous words in the actual target output, else the decoder predicts the next output from the previously predicted output of the decoder.